-We all know that endurance races are tough and that we need to keep mentally strong to get through them.
+We all know that endurance races are tough and we need to stay mentally strong to get through them.
 But nothing prepared me for the mental challenge of running 100km.
-Thinking about it in hindsight it makes sense.
-After all who in their right mind WANTS to run 100km?
-Nobody.
+In hindsight, it makes sense.
+After all, who in their right mind WANTS to run 100km?!
+More people than you’d think, honestly!

-Fighting my mind was a far harder battle than fighting my weary legs and sore feet.
+Fighting my mind was a much more difficult battle than fighting my weary legs and sore feet.

 It would’ve been great to have gone into the race with some strategies to deal with the mental strain of the race and steel myself for the inevitable instinct to stop when the going gets tough.